-She served in leadership positions as a member of the Board of Directors of both nonprofit and for-profit companies.
-During those years, Sandy Cowen was also active socially and politically.
-She was appointed to boards and commissions by three governors and two mayors; is a member of MENSA, the organization for individuals with an IQ in the top 2%; and belongs to two distinctive “by invitation” organizations for women of achievement—one in Arizona and one worldwide.
+She served in leadership positions on the Board of Directors of both nonprofit and for-profit companies.
+Sandy was appointed to commissions and boards by three governors and three mayors; is a member of MENSA, the organization for individuals with an IQ in the top 2%; and belongs to two distinctive “by invitation” organizations for women of achievement—one in Arizona and the International Women’s Forum, which is worldwide.

 Unknown to others, during Sandy’s successful history was her battle over 35-years, with serious health issues like rheumatoid arthritis, Large Granular Lymphocytic (LGL) Leukemia (twice), psoriasis, chronic allergies, hyperthyroidism and neutropenia, from which she totally recovered without pharmaceuticals or conventional medicine.